erinvdoyle/flowerfarm/README.md

 ## Future Feature Developments
 - Bouquet CSA: A sign up and info page for a monthly subscription bouquet box (as shown on flipcard #4 on the landing page).
-- Flowers: A feature page with images of each garden and the varieties of flowers grown.
+- Flowers Page: A feature page with images of each garden and the varieties of flowers grown as well as their seasonality.
 - A dynamic bi-weekly calendar on the Visit page to view and reserve a spot for upcoming classes.
 - A scrolling or dynamic image gallery of events.
 - "LambCam": Livestream video of the farm's lambs.